anmolmaintripathi/Linux-Commands/cURL.md

 ### Getting started with cURL :
   - Accept Requests send by the server :
-    Most of the below examples, the request is sent using the 'GET' method of http and are just focusing on the response we get from the server.
+    - In all of the below examples, the request is sent using the 'GET' method of http request and are just focusing on the response we get from the server.

     ###### NOTE: cURL command when executed will return the body of the response sent by the server
     ```console